PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and outer boundaries.
 Both efficiency fixtures now exercise the explicit runner and retain one graph-index build.
 Focused, architecture, pass- efficiency, core, and TensorFlow-import-blocked suites pass.

+The late SPP/concat-unary-conv pair is now characterized without production changes.
+It has two ordered cleanup owners, one fresh shared pass-state scope, one zero-argument terminal invocation, and no option, callback, or control flow.
+Focused contracts freeze all ModelIR/layout/diagnostics/scope arguments and both outer boundaries.
+The eventual phase should use one frozen ModelIR/ layout/diagnostics context, two direct owner imports, two stable IDs, and a fresh shared scope per build.